MichalKalmucki/Computer-Vision/board_game_detection/README.md

 # DETECTION OF OBJECTS IN A BOARD GAME WARHAMMER INVASION

-## All input and output videos and images are avaliable on this [drive](https://drive.google.com/drive/folders/1JzSkbbhrKlqEWeQcbRlIuNuAWMYDobcy)
+## All input and output videos are avaliable on this [drive](https://drive.google.com/drive/folders/1JzSkbbhrKlqEWeQcbRlIuNuAWMYDobcy)

 Authors:<br>